nordcraftengine/documentation/docs/03-app-examples/index.md

 ## Real-time data visualization

 Watch Bluesky sign-ups happen in real time.
-Powered by the Bluesky firehose, each new sign up is visualized as a butterfly flying across the screen.
+Powered by the Bluesky firehose, each new sign-up is visualized as a butterfly flying across the screen.

 @@@ project-example
 title: Bluesky sign-ups